 Undyne: What.
 That's the best you can manage?
 Even attacking at full force...
 You just can't muster any intent to hurt me, huh? ...
 Heh, you know what?
 (She puts her spear down.)
 I don't actually want to hurt you either.
 At first, I hated your stupid saccharine schtick, but...
 The way you hit me right now, it...
 Reminded me of someone I used to train with.
 Now I know you aren't just some wimpy loser.
 (She grins happily.)
 You're a wimpy loser with a big heart!
 Just like him...

 - Worth noting is that, the worse of a person you are to Monster Kid, the more heroic of a character Undyne is revealed to be.
-If you run off-screen when he falls from the bridge, you hear dialogue from the next room of Undyne saving Monster Kid, who insists that you were probably just running to get help.
-If you're able to muster the coldness to just stand and let Monster Kid fall, you get a rather awe-inspiring moment where Undyne stops in shock, then leaps down from the bridge to save him.
-Not only does she manage get to him in time, she then continues onward to fight you anyways, despite being injured from the fall.
-If you are playing on a Genocide Route, Undyne saves the Monster Kid by leaping in front of him and using her own body to shield him from your lethal blow.
+If you run off-screen when they fall from the bridge, you hear dialogue from the next room of Undyne saving Monster Kid, who insists that you were probably just running to get help.
+If you're able to muster the coldness to just stand and let Monster Kid fall, you get a rather awe-inspiring moment where Undyne stops in shock, then leaps down from the bridge to save them.
+Not only does she manage get to Monster Kid in time, she then continues onward to fight you anyways, despite being injured from the fall.
+If you are playing on a Genocide Route, Undyne saves Monster Kid by leaping in front of them and using her own body to shield them from your lethal blow.

-- Inversely, if you're good person to Monster Kid, and rescue him when Undyne is right in front of you, Monster Kid will stand up against Undyne to protect you, causing her to back away and him decide to be your friend instead of enemy.
+- Inversely, if you're good person to Monster Kid, and rescue them when Undyne is right in front of you, Monster Kid will stand up against Undyne to protect you, causing her to back away and them decide to be your friend instead of enemy.

-- Monster Kid himself is a very heartwarming character.
-During a bit of the Waterfall segment, he's always by your side, being friendly to you and he even helps you progress in the game by helping you get up a ledge.
-As annoying as some players can find him to be, he is still an adorable character.
+- Monster Kid themself is a very heartwarming character.
+During a bit of the Waterfall segment, they're always by your side, being friendly to you and helping you progress by boosting you up a ledge.
+As annoying as some players can find then to be, they are still an adorable character.

 - At the end of the battle with Undyne, when her armor is overheating to the point of rendering her unconscious (and quite possibly dead momentarily), the player can choose to have Frisk save her by pouring water on her gills.
 Given how absolutely hell-bent the girl was on killing Frisk (who, on Pacifist runs and by default, is an innocent child), this really speaks wonders.